How to Use Conflict With Teens For Good

 Blocked goals often generate emotional responses in the heart.
 It’s normal.
 When kids want something and the answer is no, or they are required to do tasks that weren’t part of their expectations, they experience frustration.
 Knowing how to address that internal emotional response without becoming vengeful is essential.
 In fact, it’s another life skill that’s learned as part of adolescence.

 Some young people believe that if they are unhappy they have the right to make everyone else miserable with dramatics, complaining, or whining.
-Mistreating others when you’re upset demonstrates a lack of maturity.
+Teach kids to control anger not vent it, Mistreating others when you’re upset demonstrates a lack of maturity.
 Blaming, accusing, and name-calling are hurtful and unacceptable.

 Proverbs 25:28 makes it clear, “Like a city whose walls are broken through is a person who lacks self-control.”
 Anger management is necessary for success in life.
 Teens practice it often when they experience differences with their parents.